hpuppala26/CMPE_255_Final/README.md

 ```

 ## Dataset
 The Million Song Dataset (MSD) and the Taste Profile subset are used in this project.
 The data includes user-song interactions, metadata, and song lyrics.
-Please ensure you have the necessary permissions to use these datasets for academic purposes.
+It includes detailed audio features and metadata of over a million tracks.

+## Data Preprocessing Steps
+Efficient data preprocessing is critical for ensuring the quality and usability of our dataset:

+**Data Cleaning:** We start by eliminating inaccuracies and redundant information from the dataset.
+This involves correcting any anomalies in song titles or artist names and removing entries that lack essential data.

+**Data Standardization:** We ensure consistency across the dataset by standardizing text formats and other data types.
+This uniformity is crucial for accurate analysis and algorithm performance.

+**Data Filtering:** We selectively filter the dataset to focus on relevant data points.
+For example, we may exclude songs with very few listens as they do not contribute significantly to pattern recognition or prediction accuracy.

+**Data Enrichment:** Finally, we enhance the dataset by incorporating additional relevant information, such as categorizing songs by release periods or adding computed audio features.
+This step improves the dataset's depth, aiding in more nuanced analysis and recommendations.

+These preprocessing steps transform our dataset into a clean, consistent, and comprehensive resource, ready for effective analysis and model building in our music recommendation project.

 ## Baseline Models
 Singular Value Decomposition and a neural network\